pedreviljoen/init-prep-AR/README.md

 # Setup

 Open up your terminal for the next part.
+We recommend using VS Code, a simple code editor.
+But you can use any editor of your choice.

 ## Node & Watchman